 Line 105: It is not clear how you are conditioning to get the frequency of mutation free genotypes.
 In one case you seem to be conditioning on the genotype being ab and then asking if it is mutation free and in the second you seem to calculate the probability a genotype is aB or Ab and do not consider whether these are then mutation free.

-Thank you for finding the mistake in eqs.
-1 and 2 and in Appendix 1 in the calculation of q the appearance probability.
-We corrected the expressions, which led also to corrections in eqs.
+We thank the reviewer for his careful reading.
+We corrected the expressions in eqs.
+1 and 2 and in Appendix 1, which led also to corrections in eqs.
 5-7 (in the original ms).
 We reproduced Figs. 2, 4 and S1.
 The fit with the simulations results is now slightly better.
 There is no qualitative change in the conclusions.

 It seems like the probability that a genotype is ab AND mutation free is